-Note that, unlike our general hardness result for \poss (Theorem~\ref{thm:posscomp1}), this result does not follow immediately from~\cite{warmuth1984complexity}.
-Recall that \cite{warmuth1984complexity} studies the \emph{shuffle problem}: given a string $w$ and a tuple of strings $s_1, \ldots, s_n$, determine whether there is an interleaving of $s_1, \ldots, s_n$ which is equal to~$w$.
-We can express the $s_i$ as totally ordered relations and describe all their possible interleavings by the query $s_1 \cup \cdots \cup s_n$, but in our context the query is fixed, so the number of input relations is fixed too, and the shuffle problem can then be solved in PTIME by a dynamic algorithm.
-Hence, we cannot hope to show hardness by a direct reduction, and we must use a more elaborate argument to show Theorem~\ref{thm:posscompextend1}:

 \begin{proof} We reduce from the NP-hard UNARY-3-PARTITION problem~\cite{garey-johnson}: given $3m$ integers $E = (n_1, \ldots, n_{3m})$ written in unary (not necessarily distinct) and a number $B$, decide if the integers can be partitioned in triples such that the sum of each triple is $B$.
 We reduce an instance $\mathcal{I} = (E, B)$ of UNARY-3-PARTITION to a \poss instance in PTIME.
-We fix $\calD \defeq \NN \sqcup \{\s, \n, \e\}$, with $\s$, $\n$ and $\e$ standing for \emph{start}, \emph{inner}, and \emph{end} as in the proof of Theorem~\ref{thm:posscomp1}.
+We fix $\calD \defeq \NN \sqcup \{\s, \n, \e\}$, with $\s$, $\n$ and $\e$ standing for \emph{start}, \emph{inner}, and \emph{end}.